-To make these blueberry bagels, mix 1 ¼ cup warm water and 2 tbsp sugar in a small bowl.
+To make these blueberry bagels, mix 1 ¼ cup warm water and 2 tablespoons of sugar in a small bowl.

 Pour 1 packet of yeast into the bowl and allow the mixture to rest for 5 minutes until it gets foamy.

 Mix 3 ½ cups of all purpose flour and 1 ½ tsp salt in a large bowl.

 Make a well in the center of the flour and pour in the water and yeast mixture.
 Mix well.

 In a small dish, coat 1 cup blueberries with ¼ cup flour.

 Fold the blueberries into the bagel dough.
 Knead, by hand or with a mixer, for about 10 minutes.
 Cover the dough and let it rise about 1 - 1 ½ hours or until it has doubled in size.

 Make a hole into the center of each ball of dough.
 Set the bagels on a baking sheet and let them rise for 30 minutes.

 While the bagels are rising, boil water in a stock pot.
 When the bagels have finished their last rise, put them in the boiling water.
 Flip the bagels after 1 minute and allow them to boil on the other side for 1 minute.
 If you want extra chewy bagels, allow them to boil for 2 minutes per side.

 Place the bagels back on a greased baking sheet.
 Bake at 425 for 20 minutes.